sfpc-amd/democracy-in-america/README.md

 Democracy in America
 ====================

-This script will generate poems from the various texts aothored by Alexis de Toqueville (downloaded from Project Gutenberg).
+This script will generate poems from the various texts authored by Alexis de Toqueville (downloaded from Project Gutenberg).

 Setup
 -----